-Revenue - In 2022/23 the College anticipates receiving State appropriation funding of \$14.4 million for operations, which excludes UAAL funding, and is only slightly above the amount received from the State in 2001/02 of \$12.7 million.
+Revenue - In 2023/24 the College anticipates receiving State appropriation funding of \$14.5 million for operations, which excludes UAAL funding, and is only slightly above the amount received from the State in 2001/02 of \$12.7 million.
 State equalized value and taxable values have increased slightly in the College district along with new construction.
-Property tax revenue for 2022/2023 will increase by approximately 4-5% due to property tax base increases and is estimated to continue increasing at a modest rate for 2023/2024.
+Property tax revenue for 2023/2024 will increase by approximately 5-6% due to property tax base increases and is estimated to continue increasing at a modest rate for 2024/2025.
 The College's property tax base finally recovered to pre-recession property tax base levels in 2021/2022 which is 14 years after the initial decline in 2008/09.
-The Board has approved an average tuition and fee increase of 3.48% while per credit hour fees will remain flat, effective with the fall 2022 term, making for an effective increase in tuition and fees of 2.54%, and enrollment for the fall semester compared to last year is projected to decrease by approximately 5%.
+The Board has approved an average tuition and fee increase of 3.06% and per credit hour fees will increase \$1.00 each, effective with the fall 2023 term, making for an effective increase in tuition and fees of 3.74%, and enrollment for the fall semester compared to last year is projected to be flat.

 MPSERS - On September 5, 2012 Public Act 300 (or Senate Bill 1040) was signed into law by the Governor.
 The law outlines significant reforms to the MPSERS retirement system that has dramatically affected the expected retirement rates paid by the College as well as the benefits provided to MPSERS participants.
-In connection with Public Act 300, the College's MPSERS contribution rate will be capped at 28.23% for 2022/23 until further legislation is enacted.
-Under these rates, this represents a cumulative increase from 2004/05 of approximately 89.85%.
-During that same period of time, the cumulative CPI for the United States increased 52.34%.
-If MPSERS had limited increases to the CPI figures over that period, the current actual rate would be 22.65%.
+In connection with Public Act 300, the College's MPSERS contribution rate will be capped at 31.34% for 2023/24 until further legislation is enacted.
+Under these rates, this represents a cumulative increase from 2007/08 of approximately 87.44%.
+During that same period of time, the cumulative CPI for the United States increased 39.45%.
+If MPSERS had limited increases to the CPI figures over that period, the current actual rate would be 23.32%.
 Schoolcraft's recurring revenue streams are relegated to increases tied to the CPI rate.
-Contributions to MPSERS using the adjusted CPI figure of 22.65% would net the college a recurring savings of approximately \$1.8 million annually.
-Unfortunately, the MPSERS contribution rate has increased beyond the CPI and the MPSERS plan still has unfunded pension and postemployment benefit liabilities totaling approximately \$23.7 billion and \$1.5 billion, respectively.
+Contributions to MPSERS using the adjusted CPI figure of 23.32% would net the college a recurring savings of approximately \$2.4 million annually.
+Unfortunately, the MPSERS contribution rate has increased beyond the CPI and the MPSERS plan still has unfunded pension and postemployment benefit liabilities totaling approximately \$37.6 billion and \$2.1 billion, respectively.

-The College's portion of the unfunded pension liability is approximately \$93.5 million and \$138.9 million as of June 30, 2022 and 2021, respectively.
-The College's portion of the unfunded postemployment benefit liability is approximately \$5.8 million and \$21.2 million as of June 30, 2022 and 2021, respectively.
+The College's portion of the unfunded pension liability is approximately \$139.7 million and \$93.5 million as of June 30, 2023 and 2022, respectively.
+The College's portion of the unfunded postemployment benefit liability is approximately \$8.0 million and \$5.8 million as of June 30, 2023 and 2022, respectively.